0xalphaprime/primesurgicalusa/prime_surgical_usa/templates/training_resources/cardiac_surgical_intervention.md

 ##### How the EVH is performed in a CABG:

 1. **Accessing the Saphenous Vein:**
-   - The surgeon makes a small incision in the leg, usually in the groin or the knee, to access the saphenous vein.
+   - The Physicians Assistant (PA) makes a small incision in the leg, usually in the groin or the knee, to access the saphenous vein.
    - A special endoscopic device is inserted through the incision and guided along the length of the vein.
    - The endoscope provides a magnified view of the vein and surrounding tissue, allowing the surgeon to identify and isolate the saphenous vein.